Background pattern

 Introduction

-Leaflet: information for the patient
+Package Leaflet: Information for the Patient

-Laprysta 10 mg/ml syrup EFG
+Laprysta 10 mg/ml Oral Solution EFG

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 4. Possible side effects

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-What isLaprysta syrup
+What isLaprysta oral solution

-• Laprysta syrup is used:
+• Laprysta oral solution is used:

-Do not takeLaprysta syrup
+Do not takeLaprysta oral solution

-• if you have a heart rhythm problem called second- or third-degree AV block.
+• if you have a heart rhythm problem called second or third degree AV block.

 Do not take this medicine if any of the above applies to you.
-If you are unsure, consult your doctor or pharmacist before taking this medicine.
+If you are not sure, consult your doctor or pharmacist before taking this medicine.

 Warnings and precautions

-• you have a serious heart disease such as heart failure or have had a heart attack.
+• you have severe heart disease such as heart failure or have had a heart attack.

 Children

-Other medicines and Laprysta syrup
+Other medicines and Laprysta oral solution

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-• medicines to treat heart problems;
+• medicines for heart problems;

-• medicines that may increase the "PR interval" in a heart test (ECG or electrocardiogram) such as epilepsy or pain medicines called carbamazepine, lamotrigine, or pregabalin;
+• medicines that may increase the “PR interval” in a heart test (ECG or electrocardiogram) such as epilepsy or pain medicines called carbamazepine, lamotrigine or pregabalin;

 • medicines used to treat certain types of arrhythmia or heart failure.

-Also inform your doctor or pharmacist if you are taking any of the following medicines, as they may also increase or decrease the effect of lacosamide in your body:
+Tell your doctor or pharmacist if you are taking any of the following medicines, as they may also increase or decrease the effect of lacosamide in your body:

-• medicines for HIV such as ritonavir;
+• HIV medicines such as ritonavir;

 As a precaution, do not take this medicine with alcohol.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machines
+Driving and using machines

-Laprysta syrup contains sorbitol (E 420), propylene glycol (E 1520), sodium, methyl parahydroxybenzoate (E 219), aspartame (E 951), and potassium.
+Laprysta oral solution contains sorbitol (E 420), propylene glycol (E 1520), sodium, methyl parahydroxybenzoate (E 219), aspartame (E 951) and potassium.

 • Sorbitol (E 420): this medicine contains 280 mg of sorbitol in each ml.